Caleb-Muinde83/THE-FACTORS-DETERMINING-COVID-19-VACCINE-ACCEPTANCE/README.md

 # THE-FACTORS-DETERMINING-COVID-19-VACCINE-ACCEPTANCE

 ## Introduction
 This is a group project done by a small number of Moringa School students that aims at analyzing the American public's general opinion on the covid vaccine and whether they will take the vaccine or not.
-The insights gathered from the project will hopefully assist the government and other health agencies which demographics to target when spreading awareness on the Covid-19 vaccines.
+The insights gathered from the project will hopefully assist the government and other health agencies on which demographics to target when spreading awareness on the Covid-19 vaccines.

 ## Group Members
 - Caleb Muinde